How to Ask Someone to Be Your Reference

 What is a professional reference?

-Professional references are people in your network who can speak positively about your skills and qualifications for the job you applied to.
-Think of it as a recommendation or endorsement of your ability to do the job.
-Though employers typically ask for a list of references after you have gone through the interview process, some hiring managers may ask for your references at any phase of your job search and interview process.
+Professional references are people in your network who can speak positively about your skills and qualifications for the job you applied for.
+Though employers typically ask for a list of references after you've gone through the interview process, some may ask for them at any point.

 Who should be on your reference list?